sutharimanikanta/BudgetTracker/README.md

 * Database: SQLite with SQLAlchemy
 * Authentication: Flask-Login, Werkzeug Security
 * Forms: Flask-WTF, WTForms
+## How to use
+* Install all the requirements from requirements.txt
+* Just run the command Flask run
+* It will provide a url and use it in web browser to view the application
 ## Demo
 - if you are a new user
 <img width="1090" height="563" alt="image" src="https://github.com/user-attachments/assets/d2f67749-803b-4399-b946-e7d41e4357ea" />